The Outsider (miniseries): Production

 The series was announced in June 2018, with Richard Price hired to adapt the Stephen King novel.
 HBO officially commissioned the series in December, with Ben Mendelsohn cast in the lead while serving as a producer.
-Jason Bateman executive produces and also stars in the series.
+Jason Bateman executive produced and also stars in the series.

 In January 2019, the core main cast was set, seeing the additions of Cynthia Erivo, Bill Camp, Mare Winningham, Paddy Considine, Julianne Nicholson, Yul Vazquez, Jeremy Bobb and Marc Menchaca.
 Hettienne Park and Michael Esper appear in recurring roles.

 Richard Price took considerable liberties in adapting the novel to television.
 In the series, Ralph Anderson is grieving the death of his son, who is alive in the book.
 "I needed Ralph to have more of a personal stake in the loss of children," Price told Variety.
 The pace of the series is also considerably different; the first two episodes cover the first half of the novel, while the remaining eight episodes cover the second half.

+The series was shot in the Atlanta metropolitan area, including locations in Canton, Georgia.